bonfire-networks/bonfire-app/docs/HACKING.md

 Bonfire is a flexible platform that powers a variety of social networks.
 The first thing you have to choose is which app (or "flavour") you want to hack on:

+* Classic ("Bonfire Social", a toot-based social network that interoperates with the fediverse)
+* Cooperation (for building cooperative communities)
+* Reflow (for community economic activities)
+* Haha (for learning new things)

+Note that at the current time, the core team are focusing most of their efforts on the classic flavour and this is where we recommend you start.

-For example if you want to run the `classic` flavour:
+For example if you want to run the `classic` flavour (the default)

 `export FLAVOUR=classic`